A Vision for Public Participation

 The intention of this publication is that it serve as a quick and easy guide for citizens to understand the HRTPO’s public participation approach and how one might become involved in shaping the future of transportation in Hampton Roads.
 The HRTPO Public Participation Plan serves as the footpath for HRTPO public involvement and outreach activities and is updated each year.

-For any questions regarding the PUblic Participation Plan, or to order copies of the Plan itself, call Ms. Kendall Miller, Public Involvement and Title VI Administrator at (757)420-8300.
+For any questions regarding the Public Participation Plan, or to order copies of the Plan itself, call Mr. Matt Klepeisz, Communications Administrator at (757)420-8300.

 - Meetings and Agendas

 - + Funding

 - Regional Transit Advisory Panel (RTAP)

 - Commonwealth Transportation Board